 Object and image, transformed into tool, totem, and talisman, fuel my process and imagination.

-My practice, which includes photography, sculpture, mixed media and bookmaking, involves going out into the world and collecting photographs and natural and man-made objects.
+My practice, which includes photography, sculpture, mixed media and bookmaking, involves going out into the world and collecting images and objects.
 I then return to the studio to consider my findings and reshape them.
 I use materials as metaphors for my experience.

 My artwork grows out of the activities of play, craft, and hand-making.
 I reconfigure, pull apart, and join together found objects and natural materials to create artwork that embodies the generative act of exploring, collecting, reimagining, and finding meaning.